 One of my favorite ways to use up leftover rice is to make this classic Chinese fried rice.
 It’s super easy, flavorful and comes together in just 20 minutes.
 Plus my entire family loves it and can’t get enough!
 My kids always go back for seconds.

 This easy fried recipe is super versatile.
 Feel free to throw in more vegetables if you’d like.
-Mushrooms, chopped broccoli and/or bell peppers make a great addition.
+Mushrooms, chopped broccoli or bell peppers make a great addition.
 We love to add a sweet taste to it in this pineapple fried rice recipe.
 Or make it a main dish by adding in cooked protein like diced chicken, steak or shrimp.
 We love to use leftover pork in this ham fried rice!

 We love to serve along side of Kung Pao chicken, sweet and sour chicken with homemade egg rolls.
 It seriously tastes like takeout from a Chinese restaurant, but is better for you, less expensive and can be made in the comfort of your own home.
 So easy and delicious!